CodeItQuick/CodeItQuick.github.io/_posts/2024-05-29-beginner-heuristics-of-TDD.md

 ---
 layout: post
-name: Beginner Guidelines of Testing
+name: Beginner Heuristics of Testing
 description: The article discusses the idea that while there are no strict guidelines to testing, especially for beginners, having a set of principles can help avoid common mistakes.
 image: beginner_guidelines_zombie_graveyard.webp
 tags: theory all
 ---

-# Caveat of the Guidelines Of Testing
+# Caveat of the Heuristics Of Testing

 I know, I know, you're certain there are actually no guidelines!
 This is true, there actually are no guidelines to testing, and a matter of fact most things in life.
 However, to the beginner they want a simple perspective guideline to follow to help them